jakobnissen/jakobnissen.github.io/posts/utf8.md

 3. A trailing null byte, for easier C interop

 In Julia, it's passed around as a single pointer to this heap data.

-Besides the most basic functionality such as instantiating strings, and getting the number of bytes in the string and a pointer to its content, essentially all operations on strings are defined in Julia code.
+Besides just a handful of the most basic functionality such as instantiating strings, and getting the number of bytes in the string and a pointer to its content, all methods of strings are defined as ordinary Julia functions.
+So, while the `String` type itself is opaque in Julia, luckily nearly all string functions are visible using Julia's introspection.

 ## Indexing into strings
 In both Rust and Julia, you can slice into strings to get a substring.
 For example, here, in Julia: